 Training Camp • Cybersecurity Glossary

-An EIGRP Feasible Successor is a backup route in Enhanced Interior Gateway Routing Protocol (EIGRP) that meets the feasibility condition and can be immediately used if the primary route fails.
+An EIGRP Feasible Successor is a precomputed backup route in Cisco's Enhanced Interior Gateway Routing Protocol (EIGRP) that satisfies the feasibility condition and can be installed immediately if the primary route, the successor, fails.
+Because it is already loop-free and stored in the topology table, EIGRP achieves very fast convergence without running a new route computation.

 EIGRP Feasible Successor is one of the topics you'll master in the CCNA Boot Camp.